Code-Institute-Submissions/the_game/README.md

 my H2 heading responds as I would expect however the Bootstap Nav bar I am using isn't cooperating, so I continue to read their resources page hoping to rectify this before the hard work starts which I believe to be the JavaScript.

+This could be seen as an excuse but I chose it to be an argument.
+The Mobile phone responsive view doesn't work as I would like it to work but would also justify that probably not that important for this project as with the current global situation of Covid-19 having a game on a phone when a handset is to be shared would be quite irresponsible of me.
+I would like to point out it does display as I'd expect with Desktop and Tablet.

 To further this point, I wanted to start adding the JavaScript as soon as I see some graphical animation in practise starting to work I think I will then get my light bulb moment however; I have been experiencing problem in the console which I have notice since google made an update a few months back on 2014 iMac.
 This has also affected my course work